-The correct answer is: “Between $500, and $1000 a year, depending on the size of the dog.
+The correct answer is: “Between $1000 and $5000 a year, depending on the size of the dog, its age, and health issues.
 However, I have also set up an emergency fund of $2000 to cover teeth cleaning, emergency care, and treatment for any chronic health issues that might come up.”

 Tip twelve: “In the past ten years, have you owned any pets that are not on your list of current pets?
 What happened to them?”